 Installment sales.
 Generally, the installment method cannot be used for dealer dispositions of property.
-A dealer disposition is any disposition of personal property by a person who regularly sells or otherwise disposes of property of the same type on the installment plan or any disposition of real property held for sale to customers in the ordinary course of the taxpayer's trade or business.
-The disposition of property used or produced in the farming business is not included as a dealer disposition.
-See section 453(I) for details and exceptions.
+A "dealer disposition" is any disposition of (a) personal property by a person who regularly sells or otherwise disposes of property of the same type on the installment plan or (b) real property held for sale to customers in the ordinary course of the taxpayer's trade or business.